DHunscher/GettingAndCleaningData/README.md

  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## To run

+From R or RStudio, Source the file run_analysis.R and then enter the command run_analysis(), or modify the defaults by entering any or all of the input arguments shown below.

 ## Inputs
        Data.URL               :        URL of the data set zip file.
        UCI.HAR.Dataset.Folder :        folder containing unzipped contents of